 Develop a Systematic Approach

-You might have guessed I recommend making sight reading part of your daily practice.
-A foundation for getting proficient at sight reading include a good command of:
+You might have guessed I recommend making sight-reading part of your daily practice.
+A foundation for getting proficient at sight-reading includes a good command of:

 - pitch accuracy